"Let us begin."

 "Doing your due diligence!"

 Do you remember the Cowboy Builders programme on the TV here in the UK at the time?
-I couldn’t understand why so many people were getting ripped off.
-Click here and listen to a short interview Dominic Littlewood, the presenter of Cowboy Builders programme gave back in 2015.
+I couldn't understand why so many people were getting ripped off.
+Click here and listen to a short interview Dominic Littlewood, the presenter of the Cowboy Builders program gave back in 2015.

 "Start with why?"

-During the time I was at the Property Investing event, I was able to speak to the attendee who asked for a recommend from me.
-I also spoke to other attendees, whom I learnt had also experienced getting ripped off.
+During the time I was at the Property Investing event, I was able to speak to the attendee who asked for a recommendation from me.
+I also spoke to other attendees, whom I learned had also experienced getting ripped off.
 They all said that they would now stop and think more, before making a decision in the future.

-So what did I learn from them, you may being thinking?
+So what did I learn from them, you may be thinking?

 Have you ever asked yourself, "Why on earth didn't I see that coming? "